laxa88/ara-app/README.md

 That way, the Whatsapp group can be be safely used exclusively for casual banter.

+## Requirements

+### User

+- Able to add new payment details
+- Able to edit payment details
+- Able to upload attachment images for a payment
+- Able to delete attachment images for a payment

+### Admin

+- Able to approve a user's payment

+### All users

+- Able to view calendar of all users' payment statuses
+- Able to view a selected user's payment details
+- Able to view map of all users in the neighbourhood

 ## Self Notes

 - If `styled-components` autocomplete does not work, try another option in `CTRL + SHIFT + P` > `Select TypeScript Version`